-The Committee ordered the bill to be reported favorably to the House without amendment by a vote of 31 years to 23 nays.
+The Committee ordered the bill to be reported favorably to the House without amendment by a vote of 31 yeas to 23 nays; the Committee reported the bill on February 10, 2014.

 • Markup of H.R.
 3519, the Bureau of Consumer Financial Protection Accountability and Transparency Act of 2013